sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_3.rst

 -  **Internal consistency reliability**.
 If a measurement is constructed from lots of different parts that perform similar functions (e.g., a personality questionnaire result is added up across several questions) do the individual parts tend to give similar answers.
-We’ll look at this particular form of reliability later in the book, in section :doc:`../Ch15/Ch15_FactorAnalysis_4`.
+We will look at this particular form of reliability later in the book, in section :doc:`../Ch15/Ch15_FactorAnalysis_4`.